-The performance map in Figure 14 illustrates how the Mass Flow Parameter (MFP) of a radial turbine varies with Pressure Ratio (PR) at different rotational speeds (50,000 RPM, 70,000 RPM, and 90,000 RPM).
-The map trend is a common trend Whitfield published [11].
+The performance map in Figure 14 shows how a radial turbine's Mass Flow Parameter (MFP) changes with Pressure Ratio (PR) at different rotational speeds (50,000 RPM, 70,000 RPM, and 90,000 RPM).
+The map trend is a common trend that was published by Whitfield [11].
 As PR increases, MFP rises for all speeds, but the increase is more pronounced at lower PRs.
 At 50,000 RPM, the turbine can handle the highest mass flow, making it the most efficient speed.
 However, as the RPM increases to 70,000 and 90,000, the radial turbine's ability to handle mass flow decreases, likely due to increased aerodynamic and mechanical losses.
 The performance map also hints at the phenomenon of choking.
 Choking occurs when the turbine reaches a point where increasing the PR further does not result in a higher mass flow, as the flow speed reaches the speed of sound; consequently, the exit relative velocity discharge is greater than the inlet.
-Figure 14 illustrates this by flattening the curves at higher PRs, particularly at higher RPMs, such as 90,000 RPM.
-The designed turbine is choked approximately at PR≈1.4, as observed.
+Figure 14 indicates this by the flattening of the curves at higher PRs, particularly at higher RPMs like 90,000 RPM.
+The designed turbine is choked approximately at PR \approx 1.4, it is observed.
 At this point, the turbine cannot pass more mass flow, regardless of further increases in PR, signalling the onset of choking.
-The flow limitation has reduced the turbine's performance, as its efficiency drops and it can no longer increase its output.
+The flow limitation has reduced the turbine's performance, as the efficiency drops and the turbine can no longer increase its output.